Workplace violence is a very real threat. Here’s what you can do to make sure your workplace is protected.

 Over my many years of service I had to contend with several cases of workplace violence, but thankfully none of them were as horrific as the shooting deaths of 12 soldiers and one Army civilian employee and the wounding of 38 others at Fort Hood.
 The attack at Fort Hood was the deadliest at a U.S. military base in history.

-We should wait for the official after-action report and the criminal trial before we make a judgment, but it appears from initial reports that the suspect, Army Major Nidal Malik Hasan, an Army psychiatrist, gave off plenty of warning signs that he was a serious threat to others.
+It appears from reports that the suspect, Army Major Nidal Malik Hasan, an Army psychiatrist, gave off plenty of warning signs that he was a serious threat to others.

 Only a day after the Fort Hood shooting, a man walked into the eighth floor offices of his previous employer and shot one person to death and wounded five others.